open-runtimes/open-runtimes/runtimes/swift-5.5/README.md

 - To handle dependencies, you need to have `Package.swift` file.
 Dependencies will be automatically cached and installed, so you don't need to include `.build` folder in your function.

 - The default entrypoint is `Sources/index.swift`.
 If your entrypoint differs, make sure to provide it in the JSON body of the request: `{ "file": "app.swift" }`.

+- Swift does not require `INTERNAL_RUNTIME_ENTRYPOINT` like other runtimes.
+In Swift, you only need to make sure a function called `main` is defined in any of your `.swift` files.

 ## Authors